 First, it is important to understand compulsive overeating.
 Reading about the disorder from reputable books and websites and consulting with treatment experts are good places to start building your knowledge base.
 By understanding what your loved one is going through, you can better equip yourself to be a strong and empathetic source of support to her.

 Next, explore options for treatment.
-There are many different types of treatment centers with various approaches for care, so narrow down your list by focusing on treatment centers that have extensive experience with eating disorders in general.
+There are many different types of rehab centers with various approaches for care, so narrow down your list by focusing on rehab centers that have extensive experience with eating disorders in general.
 Programs that are focused on treating compulsive overeating are optimal choices.
 Once you have completed your research, make a short list of centers that may be a good fit for your loved one.

 Now comes the difficult part: It is time to talk with your loved one about her compulsive overeating.
 This conversation may be difficult, and it may be hard for your loved one to realize she has a problem.
 Your role in these conversations is to simply share your observations and concerns, and listen to her responses.
 Try your best to be open, patient, and nonjudgmental, and do not try to win arguments or force your loved one into treatment.
 She must make the decision to seek help on her own; you are there to share what you have observed and encourage her in her journey.